 Though my notes are primarily to help me be a better counselor to you, you have a right to know what’s in the notes if you wish.
 Please don’t hesitate to ask me about the notes if you are curious.
 You also have a right to a copy of your records if you so wish.
 If you do request a copy of your records, I recommend you schedule an appointment with me to review your records together so I can help you understand the information.

-Risks and Benefits of counseling
+Risks and benefits of counseling

+Risks of courtroom testifying.
 If I am requested by you or your attorney, or compelled by a court order, to testify about you in court, the testimony I provide could be harmful to you or to your case.
 If I testify, I will be asked questions not only by your attorney, but by the opposing attorney as well.
 As your counselor, I may know very intimate and personal details about you, and having this information shared in an open court could be devastating to you and/or your reputation.
 Additionally, once testimony is provided, that information may then remain openly available as public record.
 For these reasons, I urge you to very carefully consider the risks before requesting that I testify in court on your behalf.